 However, any sympathizers were exposed nonetheless.
 Rumors abounded about how the Royal Zaltaen Navy’s Internal Affairs Department used telepaths in their investigation but no proof of such things was ever found.
 And those who did know kept their collective mouths shut.

 Zaltaen telepaths, or Mind Walkers as they were better known as in the Zaltaen language, weren’t used in the investigations.
 The Crown forbade it as an example of the abuse of power the revolutionaries accused the government of doing.
 People were wary of telepaths because of their ability to read minds, with fears of privacy invasions.
 Zaltaen telepaths were organized into the Telepath Corps a thousand years before the revolution as a direct result of that fear.
-They were largely sequestered people in society due to mistrust.
+They were largely sequestered people in society due to mistrust, but over the centuries that mistrust had passed.

 The Telepath Corps had a uniform of sorts for their people.
-White gloves, forest green clothes, and a silver circlet on their heads that indicated their telepathic abilities and people generally gave them a wide berth.
+White gloves, forest green clothes, and a silver circlet on their heads that indicated their telepathic abilities and, while most people generally gave them a wide berth, they were no longer feared.
 What was unknown by almost 99 percent of the population was that the royal family was the strongest family of telepaths in the kingdom as well as the Corps’ staunchest supporters.
-Raina was probably the strongest telepath in recent royal generations.
+Raina was probably the strongest telepath in recent generations as well.

 The knights snapped to attention as she approached then bowed at the waist.
 She returned the bows and gave them a softly worded, “Rise.”